Queen Elizabeth's coffin to be flown to London

 While a bagpipe lament had been the only sound as kilted soldiers bore the casket earlier in the day, the four royals left the vigil in darkness to the sound of applause from mourners lining the street.

-"I was awed by the fact that I was in the cathedral with Queen Elizabeth, who I have looked up to all my life," said Marie Claire Cross, 55.
-"It was awesome in the true sense of the word and it was so sad."

-Frances Thain, 63, said she had been surprised to see the four children of the late queen as she entered the cathedral.
+Frances Thain, 63, said she had been surprised to see the queen's four children as she entered the cathedral.
 "I was just overwhelmed because there were so much to take in," she said.

+People queued overnight to pay their respects, with some arriving with sleeping children and many wearing winter jackets, scarves and woollen hats to keep out the cold.

+"We were desperate to be here to show our respects." said Will Brehme, an engineer from Edinburgh, who arrived in the early hours of the morning with his partner and 20-month-old daughter sleeping in a baby carrier.

+"It is a moment that will live with us forever.
+When you think that she worked all of her life for us it is the least we could do."

-Elizabeth died on Thursday in her holiday home at Balmoral, in the Scottish Highlands, at the age of 96 after a 70-year reign, plunging the nation into mourning.
+Elizabeth died on Thursday in her holiday home at Balmoral Castle, in the Scottish Highlands, at the age of 96 after a 70-year reign, plunging the nation into mourning.
+Her funeral will be held on Sept.
+19.

-Charles, 73, who automatically became king of the United Kingdom and 14 other realms including Australia, Canada, Jamaica and New Zealand, is travelling to the four parts of the United Kingdom before the funeral, and will visit Northern Ireland on Tuesday.
+Charles, 73, who automatically became king of the United Kingdom and 14 other realms including Australia, Canada and Jamaica, is travelling to the four parts of the United Kingdom before the funeral, and will visit Northern Ireland on Tuesday.

-Tens of thousands of mourners have turned out in Scotland, with deep crowds gathering from the early hours to observe the processions.
+Tens of thousands of mourners have turned out in Scotland, with deep crowds gathering from the early hours to observe the processions along the historic Royal Mile.
 In London, huge numbers of people have left flowers and messages in the grounds of royal parks.

 On Wednesday, it will be taken on a gun carriage as part of a grand military procession to Westminster Hall where a period of lying in state will begin until Sept.
-19 - the day of the funeral.
+19.

 Members of the public will be allowed to process past the coffin, which will be covered by the Royal Standard flag with the sovereign's Orb and Sceptre placed on top, for 24 hours a day until the morning of the funeral.